NMRO is responsible for metering accuracy: ensuring that meters register the correct quantity of gas consumed.

-Around 3,000 domestic, commercial and light industrial gas meters are submitted for dispute testing each year and NMO publish the results of these tests on a regular basis.
-NMO does not use this data for any formal purposes other than to initiate action with meter manufacturers and owners, when meter examiners identify systematic faults with certain meter types.
+Around 3,000 domestic, commercial and light industrial gas meters are submitted for dispute testing each year and NMRO publish the results of these tests on a regular basis.
+NMRO does not use this data for any formal purposes other than to initiate action with meter manufacturers and owners, when meter examiners identify systematic faults with certain meter types.

 The information within these reports is not intended to represent the overall accuracy of gas meters in Great Britain and the following points should be considered:

 - the meters tested were initiated by the consumer or the supplier in circumstances where it was suspected that the meter is measuring erroneously – the sample is not representative of the whole meter population